Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Introduction

-The goal of this work is to introduce a chemo-mechanically coupled model for large chemo-elasto-plastic deformation processes in aSi anode particles, that takes into account plastic deformation of the aSi particles, where we consider the initial yield stress to be a function of lithium concentration~\cite{sitinamaluwa2017deformation}.
-As no consensus exists in the experimental literature regarding the mechanisms of plastic deformation in aSi, we formulate both a rate-dependent viscoplasticity, as well as a rate-independent plasticity theory and discuss the implications on particle behavior~\cite{basu2019structural, pharr2014variation, sitinamaluwa2017deformation}.
+The goal of this work is to investigate predictions of a chemo-mechanically coupled model for large chemo-elasto-plastic deformation processes in aSi anode particles using modern numerical techniques including space and time adaptivity, parallelization schemes and AD.
+Regarding the model, we take into account plastic deformation of the aSi particles, where we consider the initial yield stress to be a function of lithium concentration~\cite{sitinamaluwa2017deformation}.
+As no consensus exists in the experimental literature regarding the mechanisms of plastic deformation in aSi, we formulate both a rate-dependent viscoplasticity, as well as a rate-independent plasticity theory and discuss the different implications on particle behavior~\cite{basu2019structural, pharr2014variation, sitinamaluwa2017deformation}.
 We use static condensation to arrive at a primal formulation for the mechanical equations and consider plastic deformation at integration point level within each finite element~\cite{frohne2016efficient}.
-We explicitly derive a projector onto the admissible stresses, relying on the classical return mapping method \cite[Chapter~3]{simo1998computational} and~\cite{frohne2016efficient}, which is rather straightforward for the Hencky strains used in our theory.
-The diffusion of Li into and out of the aSi anode particle follows classical diffusion theory, where we rely on a measured OCV curve to model the chemical part of the free energy~\cite{schoof2022parallelization}.
+We explicitly derive a projector onto the admissible stresses, relying on the classical return mapping method~\cite[Chapter~3]{simo1998computational} and~\cite{simo1985consistent, simo1986return, frohne2016efficient}, which is rather straightforward for the Hencky strains used in our theory~\cite{weber1990finite, simo1992algorithms}.
+The diffusion of Li into and out of the aSi anode particle follows classical diffusion theory.
+However, instead of relying on a standard mixing entropy ansatz for the chemical part of the free energy density, e.g.,~\cite{di-leo2015diffusion-deformation}, we rely on a measured experimental OCV curve to model the chemical part~\cite{kolzenberg2022chemo-mechanical, schoof2023simulation, schoof2022parallelization}, which has not received a lot of attention in literature.
+To the best of the authors' knowledge, a combination of a measured experimental OCV curve with a (visco-)plastic battery active particle has not been used before.
+In this work, we limit our model to show numerical results with a single-phase mechanism after the initial two-phase transformation of aSi in the first half cycle as described in~\cite{mcdowell2013in}.
+This finding of~\cite{mcdowell2013in} is in contrast to~\cite{uxa2019on}, where a phase-separation is also measured after the first half cycle.
 As a boundary condition, various charging rates (C-rates) are applied for the lithium flux.
 For solving the coupled system of equations we extend the solution scheme proposed in~\cite{castelli2021efficient, castelli2021numerical, schoof2022parallelization}, relying on a spatial and temporal adaptive algorithm.
-We consider radial-symmetric and two dimensional computational domains and compare stress and plastic strain development as well as concentration distributions after a various number of half cycles for both rate-dependent and rate-independent plasticity models.
+We consider a one-dimensional computational domain with radial symmetry and a two-dimensional elliptical computational domain and compare stress and plastic strain development as well as concentration distributions after a various number of half cycles for both rate-dependent and rate-independent plasticity models.
 In addition, we investigate the computational performance and numerical efficiency of our implementation scheme.

 The remainder of this article is organized as follows: in \cref{sec:theory} we introduce the theoretical basis for our work and derive the equations describing chemo-mechanically coupled diffusion processes in aSi anodes. \cref{sec:numerics} summarizes the numerical approach taken in this work to solve the derived system of equations.
 Subsequently, in \cref{sec:results}, we present results for various investigated cases.
 We close with a conclusion and an outlook in~\cref{sec:conclusion}.